 Value added tax (VAT) applies to the import and delivery of most goods and services.
 VAT is collected at a standard rate of 10%.
-Starting April 2022, the rate will increase to 11%.
+Starting April 2022, the rate increased to 11% and to 12% for certain luxury goods.

 The requirement for goods to be excised is that they have a specific recognizable character (e.g. ethanol, beverages containing ethanol of any percentage including concentrate, and tobacco products).